geani85/Proiect-Practic-Testare-Manuala-2/README.md

 The following elements are needed to be ready before the test execution phase begins:

- - enter here what needs to be ready for the test execution to begin
+ - the enviroment is ready
+ - the requirements have been reviewed
  -
 **1.6 Test Execution**